pachyderm/pachyderm/doc/docs/master/how-tos/use-jupyterhub/index.md

 describes various API operations that you can execute to interact with Pachyderm.

-When you deployed JupyterHub by using our deployment script, `python-pachyderm` was installed in JupyterHub so that you can run API requests directly from your Jupyter Notebook.
+`python-pachyderm` is preinstalled in your Pachyderm IDE.

 ### Difference in Pipeline Creation Methods

 `python-pachyderm` supports the standard [create_pipeline](https://pachyderm.github.io/python-pachyderm/python_pachyderm.m.html#python_pachyderm.Client.create_pipeline)